ReproNim/OHBMEducation-2022/Exercise/README.md

 $ mkdir my_data
 $ cd my_data
 ```

-And now get our specially prepared reduced version of the ds001907 dataset:
+Now we are going to 'fork' (make a copy) of our specially prepared reduced version of the ds001907 dataset.
+To do this, we will
+1. Open a browser
+2. Navigate to the dataset's repo: https://github.com/ReproNim/ds001907-EDU
+3.

+And now get
 ```
 $ git clone https://github.com/ReproNim/ds001907-EDU.git my_ds001907-EDU
 ```